-Half of the universities identified by Palatinate were named by the Civitas report, and all 12 are directly controlled by China’s government or participate in its military research programmes.
+Half of the universities identified by Palatinate were named by the Civitas report.
+While all universities in China are state-owned, these 12 were cited as having a particularly close connection with the central government, or participate in its military research programmes.

 Some of Durham’s strongest links to such institutions are in communications and radar research.

 Since 2016, a senior Durham academic has co-authored 15 articles on radar technology with three academics at Nanjing University of Aeronautics and Astronautics (NUAA), one of whom visited Durham’s interdisciplinary Centre for Communications Systems (CCS) in 2016.